projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

       :align: center

    After the scenario is saved, the page automatically directs to the saved scenario xmls.
-   You can delete the configured scenario by clicking **Export** -> **Remove**.
+   You can delete the configured scenario by clicking **Export XML** -> **Remove**.

 #.
-Click **Generate Board SRC** to save the current scenario setting and then generate
+Click **Generate configuration files** to save the current scenario setting and then
-   a patch for the board-related configuration source codes in ``acrn-hypervisor/hypervisor/arch/x86/configs/[board]/``.
+   generate files for the board-related configuration source codes and scenario-based VM configraution source codes.

-#.
-Click **Generate Scenario SRC** to save the current scenario setting and then generate
-   a patch for the scenario-based VM configuration scenario source codes in ``acrn-hypervisor/hypervisor/scenarios/[scenario]/``.
+   If **Source Path** in the pop-up modal is edited, the source codes are generated into the edited Source Path relative to ``acrn-hypervisor``; otherwise the source codes are generated into the default folders and overwrite the old ones, where the board-releated configuration source codes are in ``acrn-hypervisor/hypervisor/arch/x86/configs/[board]/``, the scenario-based VM configuration source codes are in ``acrn-hypervisor/hypervisor/scenarios/[scenario]/``.

 The **Launch Setting** is quite similar to the **Scenario Setting**:

 #.
 Upload board info or select one board as the current board.

 #.
+Load or create one launch setting by

+   - clicking **Create a new lauch script** from the **Launch Setting** menu,

+   - clicking **Load a default launch script** from the **Launch Setting** menu,

-Import your local launch setting xml by clicking **Import** or selecting one launch setting xml from the menu.
+   - selecting one launch setting xml from the menu.

+   - importing the local launch setting xml by clicking **Import XML**,

 #.
 Select one scenario for the current launch setting from the **Select Scenario** drop down box.

 #.
 Configure the items for the current launch setting.

 #.
+To dynamically add or remove UOS launch scripts,

+   - add an UOS launch script by clicking **Configure an UOS below** for the current launch setting.

+   - remove an UOS launch script by clicking **Remove this VM** for current launch setting.

+#.
 Save the current launch setting to the user-defined xml files by
-   clicking **Export**.
+   clicking **Export XML**.
 The configuration app validates the current configuration and lists all wrong configurable items and shows errors.

 #.
 Click **Generate Launch Script** to save the current launch setting and then generate the launch script.